Zenemig/frontend-test/README.md

 We do not set a time limit for solving this test, which is valid for us and the final result and evolution of the project creation until we achieve this result, but we believe that this challenge can be solved in about 16 hours of coding.

 ## The Challenge

+We need you to create a nice blog using our content.
+This blog should be called "The Marketing Blog" and should be used to share content in social media.

+We have guidelines for you that is going to be helpful to create your blog.
+Also, we have a questionnaire that you have to response.

+Remember to be consistent with our expectations and try to make us happy and impress us.
+Try not to do some things that we don't like and read the list of things that we'll evaluate.

 ### What we expect

-  * See a solution made in Ember or AngularJs.
+  * See a solution made in Ember.
 Use the framework in the best possible way (methodology /  structure).
-Choose the version of ecmascript you like
+Choose the version of ecmascript you like.
+It is ok if you want to use another framework, but let us know.
   * Also see the use of dependency managers (npm, webpack, bower)
   * Automate tasks with gulp, grunt or other tool of your choice
   * An HTML written in the most semantic way possible (HTML5 / 5.1)